George Steiner: Early life

-Frances George Steiner was born on April 23, 1929, in Paris, to Viennese Jewish parents Else (née Franzos) and Frederick Georg Steiner.
+Francis George Steiner was born on April 23, 1929, in Neuilly-sur-Seine, near the capital of France, Paris, to Viennese Jewish parents Else (née Franzos) and Frederick Georg Steiner.
 He had an elder sister, Ruth Lilian, who was born in Vienna in 1922.
 Else Steiner was a Viennese grande dame.
 Frederick Steiner had been a senior lawyer at Austria's central bank, the Oesterreichische Nationalbank; in Paris he was an investment banker.

 Five years before Steiner's birth, his father had moved his family from Austria to France to escape the growing threat of anti-Semitism.
 He thought "Jews were endangered guests wherever they went, and wanted to equip his children [...] with languages to earn a living, the ability to pack a suitcase rather than a steamer trunk, and take joy in the adventure."
 Steiner grew up with three mother tongues: German, English, and French; his mother was multilingual and would often "begin a sentence in one language and end it in another".

 When he was six years old, his father, who believed in the importance of classical education, taught him to read the Iliad in the original Greek.
 His mother, for whom "self-pity was nauseating", helped Steiner overcome a handicap he had been born with, a withered right arm.
 Instead of allowing him to become left-handed, she insisted he use his right hand as an able-bodied person would.

-Steiner's first formal education took place at the Lycée Janson-de-Sailly in Paris.
+Steiner's first formal education took place at the Lycée Janson de Sailly in the 16th arrondissement of Paris.
 In 1940, during World War II, Steiner's father was in New York City on an economic mission for the French government when the Germans were preparing to invade France, and he got permission for his family to travel to New York.
 Steiner, his mother, and his sister Lilian, left by ship from Genoa.
 Within a month of their move, the Nazis occupied Paris, and of the many Jewish children in Steiner's class at school, he was one of only two who survived the war.
 Again his father's insight had saved his family, and this made Steiner feel like a survivor, which profoundly influenced his later writings.
 "My whole life has been about death, remembering and the Holocaust."
 Steiner became a "grateful wanderer", saying that "Trees have roots and I have legs; I owe my life to that."
 He spent the rest of his school years at the Lycée Français de New York in Manhattan, and became a United States citizen in 1944.

 After high school, Steiner went to the University of Chicago, where he studied literature as well as mathematics and physics, and obtained a BA degree in 1948.
 This was followed by an MA degree from Harvard University in 1950.
 He then attended Balliol College, Oxford, on a Rhodes Scholarship.